Time Line of the Goddard Historic Recreation

 December 4 , 2009, Friday – The plate of all the essays arrived.
 The portfolios are made of Coventry paper.
 I picked up Bugra white paper for the essays, ripped, trimmed and ready to press this weekend.

-December 5 & 6, 2009, Saturday & Sunday – Printed essays in blue and red + cover labels, 20 x 16 inches.
+December 5 & 6, 2009, Saturday & Sunday – Printed essays in blue and red ink 20 x 16 inches, and cover labels.
 Portfolios to be assembled this week!
 Essays + Goddard Declaration of Independence: